-- Remove mixer and form dough into ball with hands and knead until smooth.
-Divide it in two equal pieces, and pat into flat disks.
+- Remove mixer and form dough into a ball with hands and knead until smooth.
+Divide it into two equal pieces, and pat into flat disks.
 Wrap tightly in plastic and refrigerate for about an hour, or longer.

 - When you are ready to roll out, heat oven to 350 degrees

 - On lightly floured surface (I use powdered sugar to flour my surface), roll out dough until about 1/4" thick.
 Using 2" cookie cutter, cut dough into desired shape.
 Place cut-out cookies 1 inch apart on parchment lined cookie sheet.

 - Bake for 14-15 minutes.
 Centers should be set, but cookies will be soft (they firm up as they cool).
 Cool on cookie sheet for 5 minutes.
 Transfer cookies to a wire rack to cool completely.